-It might seem counterintuitive, but the key to proper indoor air quality is circulation of fresh, outdoor air.
+It might seem counterintuitive, but the key to proper indoor air quality is the circulation of fresh, outdoor air.
 Thus, if outdoor air quality is poor then it will worsen indoor air quality.

-Polluted outdoor air may contain ozone and particulate matter (PM10 and PM2.5), in addition to chemicals like nitrogen dioxide, carbon dioxide and sulphur dioxide.
+Polluted outdoor air may contain ozone and particulate matter (PM10 and PM2.5), in addition to chemicals like nitrogen dioxide, carbon dioxide and sulfur dioxide.
 These pollutants come from car exhaust fumes, smoke from wildfires, landfill waste and agricultural practices.